How Filtering Node Works in Separated Environments¶

 master account and sub-accounts, please contact Wallarm's Technical Support team.
 The feature requires a separate Wallarm enterprise license.

-- If the WAF node decides to automatically block an IP address (for example, because of three or more detected attack vectors from the IP address) the system will block the IP for all application instances in a Wallarm account.
+- If the filtering node decides to automatically block an IP address (for example, because of three or more detected attack vectors from the IP address) the system will block the IP for all application instances in a Wallarm account.